emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 And if we add another criterion, it will be 2^6=64 combinations, i.e. in 2 times more.
 One more, it will be 2^7=128 combinations.

-128 fixed queries forced to abandon the concept of "pure SQL" in favor of the concept of "dynamic building of SQL-query."
+128 fixed queries forces them to abandon the concept of "pure SQL" in favor of the concept of "dynamic building of SQL-query."
 The method that creates this query will take a lot of arguments, and this will affect the cleanness of the code.
-You can divide the method by responsibilities, so that each method builds its part of the query.
+You can divide the method by responsibilities, so that each method will build its part of the query.
-But firstly, this approach will create the SQL-builder in a particular way (violation of the `DRY`_ principle).
+But firstly, this approach will have created the SQL-builder in a particular way (violation of the `DRY`_ principle).
-And secondly, if you continue to clean up the methods, to free its from dependencies, and increase the `Cohesion`_ classes, then you will eventually come to the Criteria classes and implement the `Query Object`_ pattern.
+And secondly, if you continue to clean up the methods, to free they from dependencies, and increase the `Cohesion`_ of the classes, then you will eventually come to the Criteria classes and implement the `Query Object`_ pattern.
 Again, attempts to break this method will lead to a reduction in `Cohesion`_ of the class.
 To restore the `Cohesion`_, you have to extract Criteria classes.